They're Telling You To Buy At Any Price

 Ok, so unequivocal.

 This is a problem.
 For one thing, it probably isn't true.
-On Tuesday evening I took a look at this from a different angle in a post called "'Downtown Josh Brown' As A Brand" which I encourage you to read.
-In that piece I said the following about Josh's argument:
+On Tuesday evening, I took a look at this from a different angle in a post called "'Downtown Josh Brown' As A Brand" which I encourage you to read.
+In that piece, I said the following about Josh's argument:

 In my opinion – and, at least based on what can be surmised from letters that are public, Howard Marks agrees with me – Josh’s explanation for what’s fueling the demand for popular tech stocks isn’t accurate.
 Marks’ description of how the proliferation of ETFs has supercharged the “perpetual motion machine” seems spot-on and when you throw in the bid from price insensitive investors whose motivation for buying clearly has less to do with the fear of a dystopian future run by robots and more to do with things like, in the SNB’s case, keeping a lid on franc strength, you’re left to question what, if any, merit there is to an explanation based on retail investors snapping up Amazon because they’re afraid the neighborhood grocery store they planned on opening won’t be viable.

 I've been over those points in these pages more times than I can count.
 Obviously, every individual investor has their own reasons for buying tech.
-And undoubtedly, big money is buying on the "disruption" thesis.
+And, undoubtedly, big money is buying on the "disruption" thesis.
 But what you have to understand is that, as Marks said, ETFs and passive flows have made this is a self-fulfilling prophecy.
 It's "Heisenberg's Wave Paradox."
 To wit, from the wave post on DealBreaker:

 As Goldman explains, “Information Technology has been the primary driver of above-average fund returns versus their benchmarks in 2017 with the average large-cap mutual fund overweight Info Tech by 144 bp, the largest overweight across all sectors.”